atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 > Remember: **Make sure you're working in a test cluster,** particularly if you're a bit new to these concepts!
 Several of the exercises throughout this guide could have an impact on other pods in the cluster, so it's important to make sure this cluster (or *minimally* these 3 nodes) are not slated to host any important applications.

-> #### Deploy Pods with Node Selectors
+### Deploy Pods with Node Selectors

-Next, let's deploy a few pods, each with a unique node selector.
-Take a moment to review the contents of the 3 .yaml files in the /specs_taints_exercises directory.
+Now we're ready to get started!
+Let's deploy a few pods, each with a unique node selector.
+Take a moment to review the contents of the 3 .yaml files in the /taints_exercises directory.
 Each file is nearly identical, with the exception of the last two lines (excluding the comments in pod2.yaml).
 Our 3 pods are designed to run on our 3 nodes, one pod per node.

 Deploy all three pods by running the following commands from your terminal.
 These commands assume you're currently in the root directory of the project (./Pod-Scheduling-Lab).

 ```
-cd specs_taints_exercises
+cd taints_exercises
 kubectl apply -f .
 ```